 This book is real gruesome and some of the stuff Chase actively does or allows to happen is disgusting.
 There is a reason Sarah and Jen of Fated Mates call it Torture Island.
 It’s not a cute nickname.

 With all of the things Declan Chase says and does in the first 34 chapters in the book, it’s hard to move past his earlier actions and believe his regret throughout the second half of the book.

 “Guilt nearly felled him…I am more of a monster than the creatures out there.
 First the strain, and now this guilt over the things he’d done?
 Too much for one man to shoulder.”–Dreams of a Dark Warrior, Chapter 40

 While the growing self-awareness Chase shows in chapter 40 is progress, I don’t think it’s enough, especially when it is all tied to Regin.
 Unlike Lothaire, whose path to redemption is marked by relationships with people aside from Ellie, Declan’s path to redemption is solely centered on Regin and if he can be worthy of her.
-Which begs the question, is he truly remorseful of his actions or remorseful of his unspeakable actions making it so the woman he loves will never love him in return?
+Which begs the question, is he truly remorseful of his actions or is he just expressing remorse so the woman he loves will love him in return?

-While Chase certainly has his moments of trying to atone for his sins, his guilt doesn’t pass muster for me.
+While Chase certainly has moments of atonement for his sins, his guilt doesn’t pass muster for me.
 He seems more concerned with whether or not Regin can forgive him than if she should.
 That, to me, does not make Declan Chase a true hero.